-Implementation is a unique time in the user/vendor relationship.
+Project management implementation is a critical time in the user/vendor relationship.

 It is the first time that a company gets to prove what it claimed in the sales process and it is the first time that the user gets to test those claims in a real, live environment.

-The goal of this article is to arm you with questions that will help you determine how dedicated the vendor is to your early and long term success and how easy (or hard!) implementation will seem to be.
+The goal of this article is to equip you with questions that will help you determine how dedicated the vendor is to your early and long-term success and how easy (or hard!) implementation will seem to be.

 Straight forward right?